danomagnum/gologix/README.md

 The library currently only does large forward opens.
 It also only does connected reads/writes.
 At some point regular forward opens may be added.

-No UDTs in the server yet.
+No UDTs or arrays in the server yet.
 This will eventually be implemented and that will greatly improve functionality.

 ## License